-The next year, after the summers’ work, the drawing of the building plan, and the stacking of the wooden beams into the old horse trailer, Erney and I headed down to New Mexico.
-There we met Jim Wilmarth who had some experience working with adobe.
-I flew my falcon at the clouds of prairie chickens and worked with Erney and Jim until I had to go back to a job at some university that I can no longer remember the name of.
+The next year, after the summers’ work, the drawing of the building plan, and after stacking the wooden beams into the old horse trailer, Erney and I headed down to New Mexico.
+There, we met Jim Wilmarth who had some experience working with adobe.
+I flew my falcon at the clouds of prairie chickens and worked with Erney and Jim until I had to go back to a job at some university, which I can no longer remember its name.
 Erney and Jim went on working and flying their falcons until a rough version of the cabin was completed.
-We called it the prairie chicken house and I used it in that state of partial completion for several years, until Jim finished and perfected the work.
-That was in the late 1980’s.
-It was still raining then.
-The grass grew in profusion and the prairie chickens were uncountable.
+We called it the prairie chicken house and I used it in that state of partial completion for several years, until Jim finished and perfected the work in the late 1980s.
+It was still raining then, the grass grew in profusion and the prairie chickens were uncountable.
 Life was good, indeed.

 But gradually the rains dwindled.
-On my path down the length of the Great Plains the irrigation increased.
-I saw my first cotton field.
+On my path down the length of the Great Plains, the irrigation increased, and I saw my first cotton field.
 The landscape of the Plains began to change and the prairie chickens, all over their massive range, began to contract.
-For two more decades I made an annually pilgrimage from the Northern Great Plains to the Southern Great Plains and watched the line of circle irrigators move north.
+For two more decades, I made an annual pilgrimage from the Northern Great Plains to the Southern Great Plains and watched the line of circular irrigation structures move north.
 The feedlots doubled in size.
 Tripled.
 The natural playas dried up.
 I went years without seeing a single sandhill crane.
 Cotton became the most prevalent crop in the lower part of the trip.